Complete-Genomics/DNBSEQ_Complete_WGS/README.md

 Exact storage may vary depending on sample count and coverage, expect 1TB per sample.
 **Software requirements**
 Linux CentOS >=7
-You may need root access to install Singularity (Singularity is a more secure container platform as it does not require root access on execution, while Dokcer does.)
+You may need root access to install Singularity (Singularity is a more secure container platform as it does not require root access on execution, while Docker does.)

 # Installation
 1. On a Linux server, install singularity >= 3.8.1 with root on every nodes.